-Pieces of a Woman is moving and honest; an exploration of birth, death and everything in between.
+Pieces of a Woman is moving and honest.
+It's an exploration of birth, death and everything in between.
 Stream it when you want something raw and memorable.

-Directed by Davin Fincher, Mank is a treat for film history buffs.
+Directed by Davin Fincher, Mank picked up 2 honours at the 2021 Academy Awards and is a treat for film history buffs.
 Expect great performances and stunning cinematography.
 The attention to period detail is remarkable.

 Based on the play of the same name by August Wilson, Ma Rainey's Black Bottom is a stunning piece of cinema that focuses on Ma Rainey, an influential blues singer.